Atlas975/Notes/DistributedSystems/Consensus/Paxos.md

 - These roles can be merged such as with learners commonly being merged with acceptors
 - Each node must also write it's state transitions to disk, allowing for partial recovery upon a crash
+- The majority vote (quorum) is expected prior to phase 2 for the case where multiple proposers appear due to presumed failure from other proposers.
 ## Paxos Process
 1. Prepare & Promise
 	- **Proposer** sends a "prepare" request with a unique number (to all nodes including self)